ojsm45/textAdvPy/README.md

 # textAdvPy
-It's a practice on python about a text adventure.
+It's a practice on python about a text adventure (in Spanish).